By Marcin Wojtyczka

 Annually:

-- Check cooling system anodes, replacing as necessary
+- Check cooling system anodes, replacing them as necessary

 - Closely inspect all hoses for cracking or other signs of deterioration.
 Check all hose clips for tightness

-- Check the air filter, wash or replace as appropriate
+- Check the air filter, wash or replace it as appropriate

 - Check engine mounts for deterioration.
 Look for loose fastenings and separation between rubber and metal components